arlowatts/justdragons/index.md

 ## Mechanics of a Character

+Now that you've developed the personality and background of your character, it's time to give them some numbers.

+### Statistics

-During the game, your character's physical and mental characteristics are quantified as statistics.
+A character's physical and mental attributes are quantified as statistics.
 A **statistic** is a number that represents a character's capability in a certain area.
 In SimpleDungeon, each character has six statistics:

 - **Strength** represents your character's physical strength.
 It helps you hit things, carry things, throw things, and lift things.
 - **Dexterity** is your character's agility.
 A high dexterity score will help your character walk quietly, dodge attacks, and walk on narrow ledges without falling.
 - **Constitution** represents how tough your character is.
 High constitution allows your character to take more hits before dying, hold their breath for longer, and run farther before getting tired.
-- **Creativity** represents your character's ability to create.
+- **Creativity** represents your character's ability to invent.
 A high creativity score will help your character reach conclusions more quickly, cast spells, and come up with ideas.
 - **Sensitivity** covers intuition, insight, and your ability to see and hear.
 Sensitivity is needed to notice subtle clues, such as a slip of the tongue or a marking on a wall.
 - **Charisma** represents your character's talent for social interaction.
 With a high charisma score you can more easily persuade, intimidate, deceive, and perform.

 Each statistic is assigned a value between 1 and 6.
-To choose the value for each statistic, simply rank them - your best statistic gets a value of 6 and your worst a value of 1, with your other statistics in between.
+To choose the value for each statistic, simply rank them!
+Your best statistic is 6, your second best is 5, and so on to your worst which is 1.
 A higher number is always better, so choose your ordering carefully!

-You can also choose five skills for your character.
+### Skills

+Each character has five skills.
 A **skill** is a special ability of a character not described by their statistics.
 It's usually described as a single action, such as "climbing trees" or "drawing maps".
 During the game, you can use your character's skills to gain a bonus when doing things they apply to.
 For example, a character skilled in "imitating voices" might be able to mimic bird calls too.
 If possible, draw your character's skills from their backstory.
 Get creative!

+### Hit Points

+Depending on how your game goes, your character (or their enemies) may get hurt.
+A character's vitality is measured by the number of **hit points** they have remaining, ranging between 0 and their constitution score.
+An effect that heals a character cannot increase their hit points past their constitution score, and an effect that harms them cannot drop their hit points below 0.
+If you find yourself with only a few hit points remaining, you should be careful - if you lose them all, you'll die!